Eviction Prevention By The Numbers

 FHFA Eviction Moratorium Property Lookup Tools

-Evictions in federally subsidized properties are frozen until Aug.
-31. The Federal Housing Finance Administration (FHFA) announced on May 4, 2020, that Fannie Mae and Freddie Mac have developed online multifamily property lookup tools to help renters find out if they are living in units protected from evictions during the pandemic because the properties have federally-backed loans.
+Evictions in federally subsidized properties are frozen until at least Dec.
+31, 2020.
+The Federal Housing Finance Administration (FHFA) announced on May 4, 2020, that Fannie Mae and Freddie Mac have developed online multifamily property lookup tools to help renters find out if they are living in units protected from evictions during the pandemic because the properties have federally-backed loans.

 Eviction Prevention COVID-19 Relief Fund

 Increasing Housing Security • Preventing Evictions • Providing Relief

 Eviction Prevention COVID-19 Relief Fund will being accepting grant applications as of Wednesday, July 1, 2020.
 Applicants must live within Louisville/Jefferson County.

 Purpose of the Fund

 Eviction Prevention COVID-19 Relief Fund is designed to prevent the anticipated wave of new eviction cases and aid low-to-moderate income households that are delinquent on rent payments as a result of the COVID-19 pandemic.